-For a superpower like the U.S. to do a comparable study and get a like amount of representative feedback would require an almost unimaginable amount of work.
-New Zealand is only about 4 million strong with just over 100,000 square miles.
-Just Texas alone is over two and half times the size with over five times the population.
-The complexity of such a self-analysis for just Texas would be tenfold or more, to say nothing of a good national study.
+miles.
+Just Texas alone is over 2 and a half times the size with over five times the population.
+The complexity of such a selfanalysis for just Texas would be tenfold or more, to say nothing of a good national study.

-RJ in the U.S. is still a vast wilderness, too uncharted with so few obvious natural resources to catch the eye of venture capitalists and too few proven theorems to catch the curiosity of the grant writers for any major research institutions.
+RJ in the United States is still a vast wilderness, too uncharted with so few obvious natural resources to catch the eye of venture capitalists and too few proven theorems to catch the curiosity of the grant writers for any major research institutions.

-5. United Nations & Restorative Justice
+United Nations and Restorative Justice